The Apple Watch: Is it a gadget or a fashion statement?

 "Fashion customers are more skeptical than anyone, so Apple has picked a tough crowd."

-(Refiles to change spelling of "its" in para 4; Barneys in para 6)
+(This version of the story was refiled to change spelling of "its" in para 4; Barneys in para

 (Reporting by Nandita Bose in Chicago and Piya Sinha Roy in Los Angeles, Additional reporting by Nathan Layne in Chicago, Alexei Oreskovic in San Francisco and Malathi Nayak in New York, Editing by Dina Kyriakidou and Sue Horton)